Why Do Some People Hate Grocery Shopping?

 Idk why grocery shopping is the biggest inconvenience for me but I literally rather do anything else than go ????— Alex Fitch (@Alan_TheAllyKat) November 22, 2019

 There are several reasons consumers dread a trip to the grocery store.
-Based on feedback from shoppers, below are the 10 common reasons shoppers dislike grocery shopping.
+Based on feedback from shoppers, below are the 10 common reasons people hate grocery shopping.

 1. Too Few Checkout Counters Open